mininet-wifi/mininet-wifi.github.io/_pages/faq.md

 ```
 <a id="q5"></a>
 ### [Can stations ping APs?](#q5)
 First of all we invite you to read [https://github.com/mininet/mininet/wiki/FAQ#assign-macs](https://github.com/mininet/mininet/wiki/FAQ#assign-macs).
-However, If you really want stations to ping APs, you may want to set IP address to the wireless network interface and (a) if _OVSAP_: set datapath='user' when you add the AP; or (b) use _UserAP_ with [BOFUSS](https://github.com/CPqD/ofsoftswitch13).
+However, If you really want stations to ping APs, you may want to set IP address to the wireless network interface and (a) if _OVSAP_: set datapath='user' when you add the AP; or (b) use _UserAP_ with [BOFUSS](https://github.com/CPqD/ofsoftswitch13) and set inNamespace=True when you add the AP.

 <a id="q6"></a>
 ### [How to uninstall Mininet-WiFi?](#q6)